Abuse in women's pro soccer league was systemic, report says – KION546

 She told The Athletic the abuse by Riley continued when she was with the Portland Thorns in 2014 and 2015.
 Shim, a former Thorns player, also said she experienced harassment.
 Neither woman is playing in the NWSL now.

-The report said the Thorns were not forthcoming with certain information, and attempted to prevent investigators from using the team’s 2015 report.
+The report said the Thorns were not forthcoming with certain information and they attempted to prevent investigators from using the team’s 2015 report.

 “The Portland Thorns interfered with our access to relevant witnesses and raised specious legal arguments in an attempt to impede our use of relevant documents,” Yates wrote.